FlowFuse/website/src/handbook/peopleops/compensation.md

 ## Introducing the Single-Point Increase Cycle

 FlowForge now follows a simplified single-point increase cycle for salary adjustments.
-The adjustments take place once a year, aligning with the company's budgeting and planning process.
+These adjustments take place once a year, aligning with the company's budgeting and planning process.
 When determining compensation changes, FlowForge considers three factors: performance, inflation, and market standards.
 These factors are taken into account together to make decisions about adjusting employee compensation.

 # Performance Review